Tech Skills for Resumes: A - Z List

 Within the tech field, there are many different sub-fields with slightly different required skill sets.
 For example, which programming languages you will need will vary.
 Different soft skills or non-tech skills may also be required.

 Programming and Application Development

 Programmers not only develop new software.
-They also customize off-the-shelf code, and maintain and update existing systems.
+They also customize the off-the-shelf code and maintain and update existing systems.
 Knowing the right programming languages and having the communication skills to understand exactly what the software needs to be able to do are critical.
 This skill-set is very much in demand and salaries are high and extremely competitive.